OpenVZ/vzkernel/Documentation/virt/coco/sev-guest.rst

 The guest ioctl should be issued on a file descriptor of the /dev/sev-guest device.
 The ioctl accepts struct snp_user_guest_request.
 The input and output structure is specified through the req_data and resp_data field respectively.
-If the ioctl fails to execute due to a firmware error, then fw_err code will be set otherwise the fw_err will be set to 0x00000000000000ff.
+If the ioctl fails to execute due to a firmware error, then fw_err code will be set.
+Otherwise, fw_err will be set to 0x00000000ffffffff, i.e., the lower 32-bits are -1.

 The firmware checks that the message sequence counter is one greater than the guests message sequence counter.
 If guest driver fails to increment message